Ygagandeep/Task_Managemant_Backend/README.md

 Tasks are assigned by email, ensuring only registered users can be assigned.

-JWT expiration time is set, requiring users to re-authenticate after expiry.
+JWT expires after a set time, requiring users to re-authenticate.

 🛠️ Technologies & Libraries Used